Start experimenting with various drawing pens.

 Every time I have the chance, I jump at the opportunity to test out new drawing pens.
 Everything from ballpoint pens, inky pens, and any other random pens you can find in an office supply store.

 If you're like me, the hunt for the perfect pen is never-ending.
 In fact, I've found I prefer different drawing pens depending on the mood I'm in.

 - Lami fountain pen

 This pen is perfect for writing and practicing calligraphy.
-It’s an inexpensive option it you would like to try fountain pens.
+It's an inexpensive option if you would like to try fountain pens.
 It produced a nice inky line.
 One you would expect it would produce just from looking at it.